amitxv/PC-Tuning/docs/pre-install.md

 ## Boot Into the ISO

 For the next steps, it is mandatory to disconnect the Ethernet cable and not be connected to the internet.
-This will allow us to bypass the forced Microsoft login during OOBE and will prevent Windows from fetching updates.
+This will allow us to bypass the forced Microsoft login during OOBE and will prevent Windows from installing unwanted updates and drivers.

 - Install using a USB storage device: